Democrats fume as Senate panel sets vote on Trump's court pick

 As the committee, with 11 Republicans and 10 Democrats, set its vote for 1:30 p.m.
 (1730 GMT), some Democrats left the room in protest.
 “What a railroad job,” Democratic Senator Mazie Hirono said.

-A committee vote to approve Kavanaugh would pave the way for a final debate and vote on the Senate floor in the coming days, perhaps as early as Tuesday.
+A committee vote to approve Kavanaugh would pave the way for a final debate and vote on the Senate floor, perhaps as early as Tuesday.

+It remained unclear if Republicans have the votes to confirm Kavanaugh on the Senate floor.
+Republicans hold a slim Senate 51-49 majority, making the votes of two other so-far undecided Republican moderates crucial: Lisa Murkowski and Susan Collins.

-Republican committee Chairman Chuck Grassley said he found the testimony from both Ford and Kavanaugh “credible,” but added, “There’s simply no reason to deny Judge Kavanaugh a seat on the Supreme Court on the basis of evidence presented to us.”
+Republican committee Chairman Chuck Grassley said he found Thursday’s testimony from both Ford and Kavanaugh “credible,” but added, “There’s simply no reason to deny Judge Kavanaugh a seat on the Supreme Court on the basis of evidence presented to us.”

 The timing of the panel’s session gave committee members little time to review Thursday’s extraordinary testimony from Kavanaugh and Ford, who accused him of sexually assaulting her when they were high school students in 1982.
 Kavanaugh forcefully denied the accusations and accused Democrats of a “calculated and orchestrated political hit.”